01 of 07

-Fill in colored areas which are not adjacent.
-Allow the color to dry before coloring the area which borders it, otherwise the colors may bleed.
+Fill in colored areas that are not adjacent.
+Allow the color to dry before coloring the area which borders it, otherwise, the colors may bleed.

 For deeper colors, apply a second coat of ink or paint to the section after the first coat has dried.

-To Create Marbled Glass - apply a small patch of opaque white glaze to the area you wish to marble, then apply small patches of color and stroke them through the white glaze with a blunt toothpick or pin.
+- To create marbled glass: Apply a small patch of opaque white glaze to the area you wish to marble, then apply small patches of color and stroke them through the white glaze with a blunt toothpick or pin.
 Use the toothpick to move the marbled glaze to the edges of the fill area to completely cover it.
-Allow to dry (opaque white glaze pens seem transparent until they dry)
+Allow it to dry (opaque white glaze pens seem transparent until they dry).

 06 of 07

 To apply lead lines to miniature faux stained glass, first ensure the object is completely colored, all colors are dry and surfaces are clean.
-(See previous step)
+(See the previous step.)

 Using Embossing/Glaze Pens as Lead Lines